lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session05_see.md

 [![](https://raw.githubusercontent.com/lzim/teampsd/master/resources/gifs/mtl_2.0/community_button.gif)](#DontLink)

-  - **Make sure to never include any PII/PHI in your description and screenshot unless you are emailing mtl.help@va.gov.**
+  - **Never include any PII/PHI in your description and screenshot unless you are emailing mtl.help@va.gov from your VA email.**
   - To include screenshots in the "Community" button, you can:
     - Copy & paste from Snipping Tool [![](https://raw.githubusercontent.com/lzim/teampsd/master/resources/gifs/mtl_2.0/snip_tool_community.gif)](#DontLink)